MetaMask/metamask-docs/wallet/how-to/send-transactions.md

 let accounts = [];

-// Send Ethereum to an address sendEthButton.addEventListener("click", () => {
+// Send Ethereum to an address. sendEthButton.addEventListener("click", () => {
-    ethereum
+    provider // Or window.ethereum if you don't support EIP-6963.
         .request({
             method: "eth_sendTransaction",
             // The following sends an EIP-1559 transaction.
 Legacy transactions are also supported.